by Craig Sears, President and Founder

 TIP #3 – Pick a qualified contractor

 A qualified contractor should have years of experience in the industry with verifiable references.
 They should be able to tell you whether or not your pool is compliant with local, state, and federal codes, and if not, what you need to do to become compliant.
-They should be an APSP member.
-APSP is the Association of Pool and Spa Professionals.
+They should be an PHTA member.
+PHTA is the Pool and Hot Tub Alliance.
 It is the industry trade association and requires all members to sign a code of ethics.

 Unfortunately, not all contractors in the swimming pool industry are qualified or reputable.
 A licensing test is not required by the government or industry.
 Subcontractors come and go regularly in the swimming pool industry.